AdobeDocs/experience-platform.en/help/ai-assistant/new-features/customer-support.md

 ---
-title: AI Assistant in Customer Support
+title: AI Assistant for Customer Support
 description: Learn how you can use AI Assistant to streamline troubleshooting and the customer support ticket filing process.
 badge: Alpha
 ---
-# AI Assistant in Customer Support
+# AI Assistant for Customer Support

 >[!AVAILABILITY]
 >